 Key Features of a Top Rated Monitor

-Speedy Response Times: This feature is particularly important for anyone who fancies themselves a PC gamer.
+- Speedy Response Times: This feature is particularly important for anyone who fancies themselves a PC gamer.
 Obviously, you need a computer screen that knows what it’s doing when it comes to response times and refresh rates, and the higher the number, the better.
-Today’s games demand the absolute fastest times possible in this department, so if you plan on doing a lot of online battling, be sure you get a screen that has G-Sync or FreeSync capabilities, along with response times under 4ms and refresh rates 60Hz or higher (144Hz max).
+Today’s games demand the absolute fastest times possible in this department, so if you plan on doing a lot of online battling, be sure you get a screen that has adaptive sync (G-Sync or FreeSync) capabilities, along with response times under 4ms and maximum refresh rates 60Hz or higher (144Hz max).

 Mistakes to Avoid

 - Buying Too Much Screen: We know, our first piece of advice was to get a widescreen.
 But monitors can get expensive, especially if you really don’t need the screen size or resolution.
 Keep your needs in mind, and aim for lower prices rather than higher prices.

 - Caring About Black Levels and Contrast Ratios: Yes, black levels really exist, but there’s no good way to measure them except to stare at the screen with your own eyeballs.
 Contrast ratios and similar claims are easily fabricated and mean very little to anyone outside of the marketing team.
 Just note which screens have “grayer” blacks, and try to stay away from those the best you can.

 - Ignoring Your Graphics Card: The monitor is only half the story.
 You need a good graphics card for any sort of demanding monitor activity, so don’t buy a great monitor and forget about your GPU in the process.